-In 2007, he was awarded a fellowship by the Rhode Island State Council on the Arts, and in 2011, he was a finalist for the Dzanc Books International Literary Award and winner of a scholarship to the Disquiet International Literary Program in Portugal.
-Two years later, he was chosen as a reader at ILP Disquiet 2013.
+Sousa was awarded a fellowship by the Rhode Island State Council on the Arts, as well as being a finalist for the Dzanc Books International Literary Award and winner of a scholarship to the Disquiet International Literary Program in Portugal.
+Two years later, he was a reader/presenter at ILP Disquiet.

 Additionally, Sousa is an editor and accomplished SEO content writer.
 He has worked as a writer in the fields of higher education, law, finance, real estate, engineering, construction, and more; and is always on the lookout for new projects.

 Boston College is Sousa’s alma mater, and also was his home for 15 years as he taught various writing classes to undergraduates.
 He is also a singer-songwriter: his current project is called Paper Man – check out the link below.